SCORING RUBRIC

 Partial

-Medium - high detection coverage factor
+Medium to high detection coverage factor

 Temporal factor of hours/days